Extract Values from an Excel File Based on Row and Column Identifiers

 A character vector of row label identifiers.
 If provided, takes precedence over

-, but does not disable it.- col_identifiers
+row_pattern, but does not disable it.- col_identifiers

 A character vector of column label identifiers.
 If provided, takes precedence over

-, but does not disable it.- clean_description
+col_pattern, but does not disable it.- clean_description

 Logical.
 If TRUE, removes text matching

-from row and column labels (default: TRUE).
+row_patternandcol_patternfrom row and column labels (default: TRUE).- fuzzy_threshold

 Examples